-More than one in four adults in the UK have high blood pressure, although many won’t be aware of it.
+More than one in four adults in the UK have hypertension, although many won’t be aware of it.
 This condition can affect anyone.
-Stress, lifestyle choices, genetic predisposition, the combined contraceptive pill, pregnancy, old age, diabetes and atherosclerosis are among many things that can increase blood pressure.
+In fact, stress, lifestyle choices, genetic predisposition, the combined contraceptive pill, pregnancy, old age, diabetes and atherosclerosis are among many things that can increase blood pressure.

-Why does high blood pressure increase your risk of stroke?
+Why does it increase your risk of stroke?

 What are the other health dangers of high blood pressure?

-If blood pressure is too high, it not only puts extra strain on the blood vessels, but also on the heart and other organs, such as the brain, kidneys and eyes.
-Therefore, left untreated high blood pressure can increase the risk of serious and potentially life-threatening conditions, such as:
+If blood pressure is too high, it not only puts extra strain on the blood vessels but also on the heart and other organs, such as the brain, kidneys and eyes.
+Therefore, left untreated hypertension can increase the risk of serious and potentially life-threatening conditions, such as:

 - heart disease